 Faculty Academic Support Grants

-The Dick Thornburgh Forum for Law & Public Policy is pleased to announce the availability of a faculty grant of $4,000 for undergraduate or graduate faculty at the University of Pittsburgh.
+The Dick Thornburgh Forum for Law & Public Policy is pleased to announce the availability of a faculty grant of up to $4,000 for undergraduate or graduate faculty at the University of Pittsburgh.
 The purpose of this grant is to expand relevant utilization of the extensive resources of the Dick Thornburgh Papers housed in Hillman Library’s Archive Service Center.

 This grant is available to: